-Series O securities are offered only to investors investing a minimum of \$500,000 who are enrolled in Mackenzie Portfolio Architecture Service or Open Architecture Service; certain institutional investors; investors in a qualified group plan, and certain qualifying employees of Mackenzie and its subsidiaries.
+Series 0 securities are offered only to investors investing a minimum of \$500,000 who are enrolled in Mackenzie Portfolio Architecture Service or Open Architecture Service, certain institutional investors, investors in a qualified group plan, and certain qualifying employees of Mackenzie and its subsidiaries.

-Series PW securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
+Series PW, Series PWT5 and Series PWT8 securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
+Investors in Series PWT5 and Series PWT8 securities also want to receive a monthly cash flow of 5% or 8% per year, respectively.

-Series PWFB securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
+Series PWFB and Series PWFB5 securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
 Investors are required to negotiate their advisor service fee, which cannot exceed 1.50%, with their financial advisor.
+Investors in Series PWFB5 securities also want to receive a monthly cash flow of 5% per year.